 By the way, there are more examples of great hurlers struggling in October:

-• Max Scherzer had a 5.93 ERA in 8 elimination games until he exorcised his demons with 7 innings of one-run ball in Game 4 of last year’s NLDS, again against Kershaw’s Dodgers.
+- Max Scherzer had a 5.93 ERA in 8 elimination games until he exorcised his demons with 7 innings of one-run ball in Game 4 of the 2019 NLDS, again against Kershaw’s Dodgers.

 Martinez, Clemens, and Scherzer all wound up as eventual World Series champs, as Kershaw now has as well.

-The Dodgers have now been in 10 different postseason parties during Kershaw’s career, including the last 8 in a row as the N.L.
-West champs.
-There was a lot of failure in those years and the Dodgers’ ace lefty was at the center of a lot of it but a ring tends to cleanse all of the sins of the past.
+The Dodgers have now been in 14 different postseason parties during Kershaw’s career, including the last 12 in a row.
+There was a lot of failure in those years, and the Dodgers’ ace lefty was at the center of a lot of it.

 Conclusion

-What Kershaw has done in his first 13 seasons has put him into the company of baseball’s great legends of today and yesterday.
-What he does in the upcoming years will determine whether he’s regarded as a peak performance Hall of Famer or an all-time great.
+What Kershaw has already done has put him in the company of baseball’s great legends of today and yesterday.

 Are there not still a lot of ‘counters’ still voting..??
 Voters who will not accept <200 wins for their first-ballot vote..??